d0tsama-dev/DogAI-Roadmap/README.md

 # DogAI Roadmap

 > **The Intelligent Companion for DeFi**
-Combining the power of AI and blockchain to provide fun, interactive, and innovative tools for the Solana ecosystem.
+DogAI leverages the power of AI-driven insights and blockchain technology to provide innovative tools for Market Analysis and DeFAI Infrastructure, revolutionizing the Solana ecosystem.

 ---